 res/ and the system will pick the correct one automatically

-based on the screen density of the device your application is running on:
+based on the pixel density of the device your app is running on:

 Then, any time you reference

 the system selects the appropriate bitmap based on the screen's dpi.
 If you